ani-poroorkara/PlaylistGenerator-using-Genetic-Algorithm/README.md

-# Mixed Tape Using Genetic Algorithm
+# Paylist Generation Using Genetic Algorithm
-Create a mixed tape using Genetic Algorithms with Python DEAP library.
+Create a playlist using Genetic Algorithms with Python DEAP library.

 ## Genetic Algorithms
 1. Create a random initial *population*